|

 The creation of the Turkish republic was finally established and the modern secular country we know today was established.

+For centuries prior Turkey was governed by the Ottoman Empire.
 While the Ottoman Empire lost all but the Turkish homeland after joining with the Axis powers in WW1, it eventually also lost the Turkish homeland as well.

 It wasn’t until 1935, however, that this was declared a national holiday.
 At first, this holiday was only celebrated in western Turkey.